 Kelly Hopewell is the Coordinator of Process Engineering at the Gold Coast Water and Waste and has been in the water industry for over 15 years.
 Starting out in drinking water quality while working as a research assistant at Griffith University, she had a steep learning curve in the field of wastewater treatment once moving the Gold Coast Water in 2005.
 Kelly and her team are responsible for working with the operators to optimise the Gold Coast’s four sewage treatment plants, endeavouring to reduce chemical, electricity and biosolids haulage costs, while maintaining a high quality effluent.
 Kelly has a passion for biosolids and finding innovative ways to manage this potential resource.

-He has an BE in Chemical Engineering and a MEngSc in Industrial Management both from UNSW.
+She has a BE in Water and Wastewater Engineering and a MEngSc in Project Management.

 Bill has an early background in agriculture, a Doctorate in Marine Science and has spent over 30 years in marine research, industrial management, and in consultancy.
 Bill joined the Tasmanian Water Corporation in 2009 and currently is responsible for the development of the State biosolids strategy and management program at TasWater.
 Bill is interested in applying innovative approaches to all aspects of biosolids management, in particular lagoon processes, biosolids recovery and handling and in the marketing and the beneficial end use of this valuable by-product of the wastewater industry.